qaif/quantum-games-hackathon-2023/README.md

 Install godot 4.1.1 from https://godotengine.org/download, then clone the repository and open the project in godot 4.1.1

 ## Presentation video

+You can watch a video of a team member playing here : https://www.youtube.com/watch?v=ki_t9ciqDEw

 ## Copyright
 This program is under the MIT license.